 Rotational and anti-rotational exercises are both equally necessary.
 Let's quickly go over the two.

 Rotational exercises require you to twist through a rotational pattern.
-Your internal and external obliques, serratus, and transverse abdominis are all engaged when you twist your torso explosively in one direction.
+Your internal and external obliques, serratus anterior, rectus abdominis and transverse abdominis are the primary muscles engaged when you twist your torso explosively in one direction.

-These exercises relate perfectly to movements used in sports and everyday life.
+Rotational exercises will prepare you for the movements used in sports and everyday life.
 Training for core rotational strength will allow your body to move fluidly with greater ease while increasing the power and explosiveness of the movements and decreasing the risk of injury.

 Create stability through the core without moving at the spine.